forkkit/supertokens-node-mysql-ref-jwt/README.md

 ## Future work
 - Enable this to work with mobile apps as well.
-- Create a WiKi explaining the logic behind how sessions in this library are managed
+- Create a WiKi explaining the logic behind how sessions in this library are managed.
+- Add unit testing.

 ## Support, questions and bugs
-For now, we are most reachable via team@supertokens.io and via the GitHub issues feature
+For now, we are most reachable via team@supertokens.io and via the GitHub issues feature.
+We will even help you evaluate alternate session management solutions you may be thinking about - so that you end up with the best solution for your use case!

 ## Authors
 Created with :heart: by the folks at SuperTokens.
 We are a startup passionate about security and solving software challenges in a way that's helpful for everyone!
 Please feel free to give us feedback at team@supertokens.io, until our website is ready :grinning: